crismartinezco/AudioDataAugmentation/README.md

-# Audio Augmentation and Analysis Toolbox
+# Computer + Sound Wave: Audio Augmentation and Analysis Toolbox

 This repository provides a collection of Python functions for audio augmentation, analysis, and visualization.
 It includes tools for adding noise within specific frequency ranges, time displacement, time stretching, mix-up augmentation, spectral augmentation, and various plotting utilities.